telerik/kendo-ui-builder/docs/getting-started/design-time.md

 ### Deployment

-The **App Design** page provides the UI for generating, reviewing, debugging, and publishing your application.
-For more information, refer to the article on [debuggging]({% slug debugging_kuib %}) and [bundling and packaging]({% slug bundlepackage_kuib %}).
+The **App Design** page provides options for generating and locally running your application so that you can debug and prepare the project for deployment.
+For more information, refer to the article on [debuggging]({% slug debugging_kuib %}).

+> You can also access the deployment options from the toolbar that is available in each view.

 From the **App Design** page you can:

+* Generate the latest source code and outputs it in a local folder.
-* Preview the project on the local server and in your default browser.
+* Start the local dev server and open the application in your default browser.
+* Trigger the Watch mode of the Builder and debug the project at runtime.
-* Generate a deployment version of the latest HTML and JavaScript source code for the application in the Debug or Release mode.
+* Build the application and prepare it for deployment in your environment in the debug or release mode.

 // screen